Skip to main content

 RitaE / Pixabay

-Although raw, fibrous vegetables can cause digestive distress after fasting because they contain a lot of fiber, cooked veggies —particularly stewed or sautéed greens — can be among the best foods to eat after fasting.
+Although raw, fibrous vegetables can cause digestive distress after fasting because they contain a lot of fiber, cooked veggies — particularly stewed or sautéed greens — can be among the best foods to eat after fasting.
 The cooking process breaks down some cellulose, making the veggies much easier to digest without destroying the essential vitamins, minerals, and antioxidants.

-A spoonful of kefir and two glasses of kefir on a table.
+A spoonful of kefir and two glasses of kefir on a table

 Halil ibrahim mescioglu / Shutterstock

 Yogurt, kefir, kimchi, sauerkraut, miso, tempeh, and pickled vegetables undergo fermentation.
-During fermentation, the natural bacteria in the food break down the sugars and produces lactic acid.
+During fermentation, the natural bacteria in the food break down the sugars and produce lactic acid.
 This is why fermented foods have a tangy or sour flavor to them.

 Fermented foods are a natural source of probiotics, which are the healthy bacteria in your gut microbiome that help digest food and decrease gut and systemic inflammation.
 When you eat fermented foods, you help fortify your gut microbiome.
 This can help improve your digestion.